ahs-nl/vic3_mod_improved_low_lands/README.md

 - Historical leaders and political characters with DNA at startup and for spawning
 - Reworked map colours for scoped countries and cultures

-## Limitations

-- No changes in provincial setup, leaving that to other mods
-- No combat unit illustration graphics, in order not to overwrite vanilla `combat_unit_types`

 ## Scope

 - Low Lands countries (Netherlands, Belgium, Luxembourg)